13nenad/thesis/README.md

 aeTypeStart, aeTypeEnd - Auto-encoder architecture type, specified in MyAutoEncoder.py

+saveModel - The single and multiple autoencoder methods have the option of saving the trained model in the models folder
+            and this model can then be loaded and reused.

 The program currently has 9 different methods that it can run:
 1. A single auto-encoder.
-It loops over various pre-defined architectures.
-You need to specify: aeTypeStart aeTypeEnd
+It iterates over pre-defined architectures.
+You need to specify: aeTypeStart aeTypeEnd saveModel

 2. A single SOM.
-It loops over a specified number of different grid sizes, step size = 5.
+It iterates over a specified number of different grid sizes, step size = 5.
 You will need to specify:

        numOfSplits
        slideDivisor